TARGENE/TMLECLI.jl/docs/src/models.md

 - [GLMNet](https://github.com/JuliaStats/GLMNet.jl): A Julia wrapper of the [glmnet](https://glmnet.stanford.edu/articles/glmnet.html) package.
 See the [GLMNet](@ref) section.
 - [MLJModels](https://github.com/JuliaAI/MLJModels.jl): General utilities such as the `OneHotEncoder` or `InteractionTransformer`.

-Further support for more packages can be added on request, please fill an [issue](https://github.com/TARGENE/TMLE-CLI.jl/issues).
+Further support for more packages can be added on request, please fill an [issue](https://github.com/TARGENE/TmleCLI.jl/issues).

 Also, because the estimator file used by the TMLE CLI is a pure Julia file, it is possible to use it in order to install additional package that can be used to define additional models.

-Finally, we also provide some additional models described in [Additional models provided by TMLE-CLI.jl](@ref).
+Finally, we also provide some additional models described in [Additional models provided by TmleCLI.jl](@ref).

-## Additional models provided by TMLE-CLI.jl
+## Additional models provided by TmleCLI.jl

 ### GLMNet